darktable-org/dtorg/content/resources/camera-support.md

 - Fujifilm lossy RAFs
 - Nikon high efficiency NEFs
 - Phase One other than IIQ L
-- Sony downsized lossless ARWs ("M" for full-frame, "S" for full-frame & APS-C)
+- Sony ARW 4.0/5.0 downsized lossless ("M" for full-frame, "S" for full-frame & APS-C) and ARW 6.0 lossy

 If you are having problems opening a file and the camera is supported, make sure you are not using one of these formats.